 Can Debt Collectors Sue You for a Small Balance?

-You might assume that some debts are too insignificant for debt collectors to care about.
-Debt collectors may sue you for any balance - large or small.
+You might assume that some debts are too insignificant for debt collectors to care about, but debt collectors may sue you for any balance — large or small.
 It’s the debt collector’s discretion whether to sue for the debt.
 Some aggressive debt collectors sue lawsuits to collect outstanding debts when other methods are unsuccessful.
 Debt collectors may be more likely to sue in states where filing fees are lower.

 Collectors may be less likely to sue you if you are judgment proof — if you do not have any income or assets or you live in a state that does not allow wage garnishment.